-Loofah sponges are great in the shower and handy in the kitchen, but did you know you can grow them in your garden?
+Loofah sponges are great in the shower and handy for doing dishes in the kitchen, but did you know you can grow them in your garden?
 A loofah sponge is the fibrous interior of a loofah gourd, which are produced on vining plants that are closely related to cucumbers and squash.
 Growing loofah gourds isn’t difficult but they do need a long growing season.
 I grow them successfully in my short season garden by starting the seeds indoors in mid-spring, giving the plants plenty of sun, and providing consistent moisture during the summer months.
 If you want to learn how to grow this unique – and edible! – gourd, read on.

 Types of loofah gourds